 Please note that we do not offer funding.
 The School charges an affiliation fee (or ‘bench fee’), the amount of which depends on the length of stay.
 Please note that the affiliation/bench fee must be paid prior to the commencement of any visit.

-For an affiliation/bench fee of £1000 + VAT per term or £3000 + VAT per year, we provide library and email/network access, and access to all School events, workshops, and research seminars.
+For an affiliation/bench fee of £1000 per term / £3000 per year (or pro rata) + VAT as applicable, we provide shared office space, library and email/network access, and access to all School events, workshops, and research seminars.
 Visitors in this category are encouraged to bring laptop computers which can be used at wireless areas around the University.
-Depending on availability at any given time, we may be able to offer shared office space in the School.

 Anyone holding a PhD qualification is eligible to apply for Visiting Researcher status.